Usage dictionary

 - after

 - Use to denote a chronological sequence of events that doesn't rely on cause and effect.
 Don't use to mean "when".
-See also when.
+See when.

 - Do this